fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ### Who I am?

 > Frédéric Jacquet<br />
-> CFO at Teolia, Creative IY advisory, and Affiliate Professor at EDHEC
+> CFO at Teolia, Creative IT advisory, and Affiliate Professor at EDHEC

 https://www.linkedin.com/in/fr%C3%A9d%C3%A9ric-jacquet-87a21956/